Crell/AttributeUtils/README.md

 ### Custom analysis

 As a last resort, an attribute may also implement the [`CustomAnalysis`](src/CustomAnalysis.php) interface.
 If it does so, the analyzer itself will be passed to the `customAnalysis()` method of the attribute, which may then take whatever actions it wishes.
 This feature is intended as a last resort only, and it's possible to create unpleasant infinite loops if you are not careful.
 99% of the time you should use some other, any other mechanism.
 But it's there if you need it.

+### Dependency Injection

+The Analyzer is designed to be usable on its own without any setup.
+However, if configuring it as a service in a Dependency Injection framework it is strongly recommended that you make the `AttributeParser` its own service and inject it directly.
+That ensures that only a single instance of that service will be created.
+As it is stateless, there is no need to ever have more than one instance of it.

+An appropriate cache wrapper should also be included in the DI configuration.

 ## Change log